salmin609/salmin609.github.io/_pages/spalsh.md

 background-color: dark;

 intro:
-  - excerpt: "Hi, I’m Ryan Kim, I was born on October 1st 1996 in South Korea, and currently study computer science in real-time interactive simulation at the Digipen - Redmond, Washington, USA. \n\n
-              Most of my projects were focused on **Graphic techniques / Game development**. \n\n If you would like to see my works, please click the **Projects** button below.
+  - excerpt: "Hi!
+I’m Sangmin Kim, I was born on October 1st 1996 in South Korea. \n\n DigiPen & KMU alumni and currently looking for a job in Korea. \n\n Most of my projects were focused on **Graphic techniques / Game development**. \n\n If you would like to see my works, please click the **Projects** button below.
               Thank you!